A full spectral-timing model to map the accretion flow in black hole binaries: the low/hard state of MAXI J1820+070: Variability Data

 \subsection{Lag-frequency spectrum}

 Another important aspect of the variability is time lags as a function of frequency as these show the causal connection between different spectral components.
-The lag-frequency spectrum between the soft band $0.5$--$1.5\,\si{keV}$ and a total hard band $2.0$--$10.0\,\si{keV}$ (extended down to $2$~keV to maximise counts) is shown in Fig.~\ref{fig:lagf_obs}.
-The soft and hard bands are primarily related to the disc and Comptonisation emission, respectively.
-Positive time lags means variations in hard photons lag behind those in soft photons, whereas negative time lags means variations in soft photons lag behind those in hard photons.
+The lag-frequency spectrum between the soft band ($0.5$--$1.5\,\si{keV}$) and a total hard band ($2.0$--$10.0\,\si{keV}$, extended down to $2$~keV to maximise counts) is shown in Fig.~\ref{fig:lagf_obs}.
+The soft bands is primarily related to the disc while the hard is dominated by Comptonisation.
+Positive time lags mean variations in hard photons lag behind those in soft photons, whereas negative time lags mean variations in soft photons lag behind those in hard photons.

 At longer time-scales, the hard band lags the soft band.
 On the other hand, the causal connection switches around $\sim 3\,\si{Hz}$, giving rise to the soft band lagging the hard band at shorter time-scales.
-Low frequency hard lags and high frequency soft lags are typically observed in black hole binaries (\citealt{Uttley_2011, Kara_2019}).
-They are respectively explained by propagating mass accretion rate fluctuations (e.g. \citealt{Kotov_2001}) and the thermal reverberation as a result of the Comptonisation emission illuminating the disc.
-In the next section, we quantitatively model the lag-frequency spectra as well as power spectra by combining propagation and reverberation through the radially stratifed spectral components.
+Such low-frequency hard lags and high-frequency soft lags are typically observed in black hole binaries (\citealt{Uttley_2011, Kara_2019}).
+They are explained by propagating mass accretion rate fluctuations to give the hard lags (e.g. \citealt{Kotov_2001}) and thermal reverberation of the Comptonised emission illuminating the disc making the soft lags.
+In the following sections, we quantitatively model the lag-frequency spectra as well as power spectra by combining propagation and reverberation through the radially stratified spectral components.